99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - Backup and restore into a new table
   - Scan + PutItem

- You can batch operations to reduce API calls, it will be done in parallel for efficiency
+ You can batch operations to reduce API calls, it will be done in parallel for efficiency, it can fail if throttling
+ and if the table doesnt have enought Read/Write Capacity
  - BatchWriteItem: up to 25 PutItem / DeleteItem
  - BatchGetItem: up to 100 items, max 16MB.